- The cost of divorce mediation is not determined solely by the hourly rate of the mediator.

 In other words, they'll be anything you want them to be - as long as you hire them.

-And while they may have a command of divorce and family law, they too fall short in three of the four competency areas.
+And while they may have a command of divorce and family law, they too fall short in two of the four competency areas.

 The biggest being neutrality.